Policies & Procedures

 - such students are not assigned a grade other than audit;

-- f) Will be expected to attend classes regularly.
+- Will be expected to attend classes regularly.
 No assignments are expected, no examinations are written and no grades are assigned.

 Enrolled students can only change to Audit during the first 25% of the first term.

 It is each student’s responsibility to attend all classes.
 If a student does not attend and does not contact the instructor within two working days following the missed class with a satisfactory explanation, continuation in the course may be denied.
-If a student does not attend classes and does not officially withdraw (via the Academic Director) as per the Refund Policy set out by the PCTIA, he or she will be required to pay all outstanding fees as per the Refund Policy set out by the PCTIA, will receive no further service until the fees are paid and may receive an “F” grade.
+If a student does not attend classes and does not officially withdraw (via the Academic Director) as per the Refund Policy set out by the PTIB, he or she will be required to pay all outstanding fees as per the Refund Policy set out by the PTIB, will receive no further service until the fees are paid and may receive an “F” grade.

 Students are responsible for the accuracy and completeness of their program at the College, and they must: